 Qualifications required by most employers include certification from either the Federal Aviation Administration (FAA) or another accredited organization and the completion of hands-on training programs focusing on aviation technology and safety protocols.
 In addition to their technical duties, these professionals often take up roles such as supervising new hires or teaching students about airplane maintenance techniques, thus providing them with ample opportunity to grow professionally and personally in this field.

 The average salary of an aircraft mechanic is $73,000.

 On commercial aircraft, flight attendants are tasked with caring for passengers.
 The work goes well beyond providing for passengers.
 Additionally, flight attendants assist with preflight briefings with pilots, check emergency equipment before takeoff, uphold safety protocols on board, and look after passengers with special requirements.

 Moreover, they can be asked to deliver and organize emergency medical treatment, soothe anxious passengers, and give instructions during an airplane evacuation.

-The employment includes unpredictable hours, including nights and weekends, and it can necessitate spending the night in a far-off city.
+The employment includes unpredictable hours, including nights and weekends, which can necessitate spending the night in a far-off city.

 Best Paying Jobs in Transportation (Between $70K and $40K)

 We have now reached the last lap of our best-paying jobs evaluation.
-In this section, we will look at some of the best-paying jobs in transportation between
+This section will look at some of the best-paying jobs in transportation between $70K and $40K.

 A train or railway conductor is a person who works onboard trains, supervising the everyday duties of the crew.
 A freight train conductor also performs similar duties keeping an eye on the loading and unloading of cargo at each stop.